NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

 Several quality metrics are supported.

-- Normalized cross-correlation.
-For each left image pixel find the normalized cross-correlation between the window of dimensions given by the kernel size around that pixel and corresponding window in the right image as determined by the disparity at that pixel.
+- Normalized cross-correlation (NCC).
+For each left image pixel find the normalized cross-correlation between the patch of dimensions given by the kernel size around that pixel and corresponding patch in the right image as determined by the disparity at that pixel.
 A higher value means a more reliable disparity.